 Sara’s career has been varied and includes twenty years of experience as a midwife, lecturer and researcher.
 She is the author/editor of fifteen books, has lectured in more than twenty countries, has been the editor of three midwifery journals and provides consultancy services for midwifery and health-related organisations around the world.

 “Much of what I do draws on my ability to bring together different sources of knowledge, to create and share new ways of seeing and thinking and to inspire others.
 My work is rooted in a strong academic grounding, enhanced by years of wide and varied experience in midwifery practice, education and research, and made diverse and fun because I am by nature creative and enthusiastic.”

-- Online Courses – Sara now offers online courses for midwives and birth folk, and you can check out Sara’s Online Courses page to see all of those that are currently open to new students.
-These are a great way of expanding your knowledge and building your community, and we are delighted at how well the courses are being received.
+- Online Courses – Sara also offers online courses for midwives and birth folk, and you can check out Sara’s Online Courses page to see all of those that are currently available.
+These are a great way of expanding your knowledge, growing your confidence and building your community, and we are delighted at how well the courses are being received.

 - Articles – Sara began this website in order to make as many of her published articles freely available as possible.
 You will find a full list on the articles page but, because there are so many (and sometimes their titles don’t tell you exactly what they’re about), it can also be helpful to use the search box or click on relevant tags.

 - Blog posts – this site also hosts Sara’s blog, in which she shares and discusses all manner of birth-related information, including recent articles, research studies, information and resources, often with additional commentary or discussion.
 You can search for blog posts by using the search button to look for specific topics, or scroll back through the archives to see what grabs your attention…

 You will never find any external adverts on this site…